ubccpsc/classy/docs/developer/bootstrap.md

 # Bootstrapping Classy for Development

 Although Classy is containerized, configuring your development instance does not require building Docker containers.
-The [Classy](https://github.com/ubccpsc/classy) repository consists of two RESTful APIs and a JavaScript front-end application that is served by on one of the RESTful APIs as static HTML content.
+The [Classy](https://github.com/ubccpsc/classy) repository consists of two REST-based projects and a JavaScript front-end application that is served by on one of the REST APIs as static HTML content.
 These applications can be run separately, or together, in your IDE or from the command line in debugging mode.
 TypeScript source maps are produced during compilation for debugging the application during runtime.

 ## Software Dependencies